 The population system uses Census information, fertility rates, and life tables to determine the "natural" changes in population by age group.
 Migration, the most difficult segment of population dynamics to track, is estimated in relation to relative regional and extra-regional economic conditions over time.
 Because evolving economic conditions determine migration in the system, population changes are allowed to interact simultaneously with overall economic conditions.
 Through this process, migration is treated as endogenous to the system, thus allowing population to vary in accordance with relative business performance (particularly employment).

-Retail sales is related to income, interest rates, dynamic adjustments, and patterns in consumer behavior on a store group basis.
+Real retail sales is related to income, interest rates, dynamic adjustments, and patterns in consumer behavior on a store group basis.
+It is expressed on an inflation-adjusted basis.
 Inflation at the state level relates to national patterns, indicators of relative economic conditions, and ongoing trends.
 As noted earlier, prices are endogenous to the system.

 A final significant segment of the forecasting system relates to real estate absorption and activity.
-The demand for various types of property is determined by underlying economic and demographic factors, with adjustments to reflect the current status of the pertinent building cycle.
-In some instances, this portion of the forecast requires integration with the Multi-Regional Industry-Occupation System which is maintained by The Perryman Group.
+The short-term demand for various types of property is determined by underlying economic and demographic factors, with short-term adjustments to reflect the current status of the pertinent building cycle.
+In some instances, this portion of the forecast requires integration with the US Multi-Regional Industry-Occupation System which is maintained by The Perryman Group.
+This system also allows any employment simulation or forecast from the econometric model to be translated into a highly detailed occupational profile.

 Once the initial simulations are completed, they are merged into a single system with additive constraints and interregional flows.
 Using information on minimum regional requirements, import needs, export potential, and locations, it becomes possible to balance the various forecasts into a mathematically consistent set of results.
 This process is, in effect, a disciplining exercise with regard to the individual regional (including metropolitan and rural) systems.
 By compelling equilibrium across all regions and sectors, the algorithm ensures that the patterns in state activity are reasonable in light of smaller area dynamics and, conversely, that the regional outlooks are within plausible performance levels for the state as a whole.